php-flasher/php-flasher.github.io/docs/index.md

 Flash messages are a great way to add some simple notifications to users of your website or application about important events that may have happened.

-**Flasher** provides a really simple way to give feedback to a user with the flashing system.
-The flashing system basically makes it possible to record a message at the end of a request and access it next request and only next request.
+**Flasher** provides a simple way to give feedback messages in the current or next page to a user with the flashing system.
+The flashing system basically makes it possible to record a message and store it within the session so that it can be retrieved when needed.

 # Why use PHP Flasher ?